 1. Eat Dutch pea soup and stamppot

-It’s in winter time, that Dutch food shows its value: lots of potatoes, fatty meats and local vegetables with high levels of vitamin C and iron.
+Only in winter in Amsterdam Dutch food shows in value.
+On the menu are lots of potatoes, fatty meats, and local vegetables with high levels of vitamin C and iron.

 Tram to the Amsterdam East

-In the woods of Amsterdamse Bos lies a more luxurious Spa: Spa Amsterdam Zuiver.
-Here you will find wide variety of pools, hot tubs, saunas, hamams and lounge areas inside and outside.
+In the parkland woods of Amsterdamse Bos lies a popular Spa: Spa Amsterdam Zuiver.
+Here you will find a variety of pools, hot tubs, saunas, hamams and lounge areas inside and outside.

-Stay in bed during the day and enjoy the Amsterdam night life.
-The Amsterdam night life is only to be explored during the weekend.
+Or just stay in bed in winter in Amsterdam and enjoy the Amsterdam nightlife.
+Amsterdam’s night life is only to be explored during the weekend.
 Combine a visit to a restaurant with a night of Amsterdam clubbing.

 Major thanks for the article.Really looking forward to read more.
 Keep writing.